ronny002/esp_move_detect/README.md

 - to configure esp as wifi extender uncommend everything after `NAPT demo (router)` in `rust-bin/sdkconfig.defaults`
 - wifi extender hosts `esp32_presence_detector` wifi (referred as ap), set password in wifi_info_fill_out.rs
 - esp far out needs to change target wifi to `esp32_presence_detector`
-- to access http server of esp far out connect to `esp32_presence_detector` wifi and use 192.168.71.2
+- to access http server of esp far out connect to `esp32_presence_detector` wifi and use 192.168.71.2 in browser

 ## To Do
 - qemu: hangs after esp_restart() so not possible to simulate ota flash